Policy for New Commercial Access to Wild-Catch Fisheries Resources in Victoria

 - Issue of permits for the trial of new fishing methods/gear where the fisher already has authorisation to take the species, and where the new method will not cause any other issues of concern.

-New access will be granted to commercially fish any wild catch fishery resource in Victorian waters subject to appropriate consideration of the matters identified in this document.
+New access may be granted to commercially fish any wild catch fishery resource in Victorian waters subject to appropriate consideration of the matters identified in this document.